Kintyre/ksconf/docs/source/dyn/cli.rst

                             A banner or warning comment added to the top of the TARGET file.
 Used to discourage Splunk admins from editing an auto-generated file.
+      --disable-marker      Prevents the creation of or checking for the '.ksconf_controlled' marker file safety check.
+This
+                            file is typically used indicate that the destination folder is managed by ksconf.
+This option should be reserved for well-controlled batch processing
+                            scenarios.